Bheki0987/Ubuntu-National-Bank-UNB-Data-Analytics-Project/README.md

 This repository hosts an end-to-end, real-world simulated banking data analytics project built using **MySQL**.
 It represents the data environment of a fictional financial institution, **Ubuntu National Bank (UNB)**.

-Unlike standard tutorial projects, this repository demonstrates the **full data lifecycle**—from business requirement gathering and conceptual modeling to data quality assurance, reconciliation, and executive analytics.
+This repository demonstrates the **full data lifecycle**—from business requirement gathering and conceptual modeling to data quality assurance, reconciliation, and executive analytics.
 It is designed to mirror the actual workflows of Data Analysts and Database Analysts in the financial sector.

 ---